 For further information on the scheme, including a list of participating cinemas, here is a link to the CEA Card website.
 (This site may open in a new window).

 This link allows you to download and print an application form - these are also available at some participating cinemas.
-Please read the CEA Card terms and conditions before returning the form.
+Please read the CEA Card terms and conditions contained on the application form before returning.

 There is an administration charge of £5.50 for the Card, which lasts for one year.